Routing strategy

 }RoutingStrategyToolkitRating

-A rating created using the Toolkit functionality.
-In addition to the existing ToolkitRating it is required now to add a referenceId to identify a toolkit rating because it may appear on multiple layers of the RoutingStrategy and changes to it may affect more than one entity.
-Similar to its standard counterpart a required field type is also added denoting that it’s a ToolkitRating.
+A rating created using toolkit functionality.
+A referenceId is required to uniquely identify a toolkit rating, as it may appear on multiple layers of the RoutingStrategy, and changes to it can affect more than one entity.
+Similar to its standard counterpart, a required type field is added to denote it as a ToolkitRating.

 {